Te Pīhopatanga o Te Tai Tokerau: Structure

 Te Pīhopatanga is governed by te Hui Amorangi, a representative synod that meets annually.
 The Komiti Tumuaki executive meets four times a year, and has two subcommittees: Ministry and Education.
 This executive is responsible for ordination and training matters; and a finance sub-committee.

 Te Pīhopatanga comes under the episcopal leadership of te Pīhopa o (the Bishop of) Te Tai Tokerau.
-Kito Pikaahu was ordained bishop on 24 February 2002 at the age of 37 and remains one of the youngest bishops in the Anglican Communion.
+Kito Pikaahu was ordained bishop on 24 February 2002 at the age of 37.
 Ben Te Haara was the first Pīhopa, from his 7 March 1992 consecration until 2001.

 Since 2010, George Connor and John Paterson (archbishop emeritus) have served as Pīhopa Āwhina (honorary assistant bishops).